 The University requires a minimum of two years of academic residence (16 half-courses).
 (See The Graduate School of Arts and Sciences Handbook for financial residence requirements.)
 On the other hand, the PhD usually takes four to five years.

-A reading knowledge of two modern languages, French, Italian (if deemed related to the student’s field of study), German, or Russian, is required of PhD candidates.
-One language requirement must be passed by the end of the second year of graduate study and the other by the end of the third year.
 Each candidate must also write a "minor thesis."
 This is an original presentation of a standard subject about which the student is ignorant but wishes to learn.
 It is intended to give the student experience in assimilating and presenting unfamiliar material.
 The research and writing must be done during a three-week period, soon after the qualifying examination is passed.
 Each candidate must also participate in the Teaching Apprentice Program and have two semesters of classroom experience of teaching, usually as a teaching fellow.

 Applications for transfer from other programs granting PhDs in mathematics are not ruled out, but are discouraged.